 It’s great that, despite not even being 12 months old, there are already a number of 3rd party apps for Ubuntu.

 But as swell as that is there are gaps.
 Big, glaring gaps.
-There’s no mail app, no dedicated mapping app, and don’t even think about WhatsApp.
+There’s no mail app, dedicated maps app, let alone big hitters like WhatsApp.

-Sure, you can scrape by using the (rather awesome) web browser but, on a day-to-day basis this is far from ideal – why, you’d be better served buying a £60 Firefox OS phone!
+Sure, you can scrape by using the (rather limited) web browser but, on a day-to-day basis this is far from ideal – why, you’d be better served buying a £60 Firefox OS phone!

 Gaming is especially lacking.
 Sudoku and Checkers may be timeless classics but chances are you’ll find yourself itching for something more entertaining, like Dead Trigger, Angry Birds and Candy Crush, sooner rather than later.